bcbio/bcbio-nextgen/README.md

 The scripts involved in the actual processing:

 * `scripts/automated_initial_analysis.py` -- Drives the high level analysis of
-  sequencing lanes based on information specified through the Galaxy LIMS system
+  sequencing lanes based on information specified through the Galaxy LIMS system or in a YAML configuration file.
+Also produces a PDF summary file with statistics on alignments, duplicates, GC distribution, quality scores, and other metrics of interest.
 * `scripts/upload_to_galaxy.py` -- Handles storing and uploading Fastq,
   alignment, analysis and summary files to Galaxy.
-* `scripts/align_summary_report.py` -- Produces a PDF summary file with
-  statistics on alignments, duplicates, GC distribution, quality scores, and other metrics of interest.

 ## Installation